Expanding cone and applications to homogeneous dynamics: Introduction

 where $F\subset U$ is a fundamental domain of the periodic orbit $Ux$ and

-\end{thm} We will give explicit dependence of $M$ on $\psi$ in the proof.
-It is not known whether there are effective estimates or not in the setting of Theorem \ref{thm;periodic} for $k\ge 2$.
-But the current method have obvious obstructions which we will explain in the proof.
+\end{thm} It is not known whether there are effective estimates or not in the setting of Theorem \ref{thm;periodic} for $k\ge 2$.
+But the current method has obvious obstructions which we will explain in the proof.

 As an application of effective double equidistribution (the case where $k=2$) we obtain the following result which gives an error rate of pointwise equidistribution.